pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

     Currently, the options above are not fully integrated in both backends and this class should mostly be used if a user wishes to experiment with a different `rydberg_level`, or to change the device type for the pulser backend.

-    Planned features to add to the RydbergDevice include the semi-local addressing pattern, the definition of custom interaction functions, the control of other drive Hamiltonian parameters so that $\Omega$, $\delta$ and $\phi$ are not hardcoded when doing analog rotations, and the usage of the `max_abs_detuning` and `max_amp` to control those repsective parameters when training models in the pyqtorch backend.
+    Planned features to add to the RydbergDevice include the definition of custom interaction functions, the control of other drive Hamiltonian parameters so that $\Omega$, $\delta$ and $\phi$ are not hardcoded when doing analog rotations, and the usage of the `max_abs_detuning` and `max_amp` to control those repsective parameters when training models in the pyqtorch backend.